 We do not have a formal cell phone policy,

-We currently have 1 group study room available.
-To reserve the room, and to check availability, click this link.
-You must have at least 2 people in your group to place a reservation.
-The room can be reserved for up to 3 hours.
+We have one group study room available.
+To reserve the room, stop by the library and ask for Allison or contact her at 740-753-6338 or firstname.lastname@example.org.
+You must have at least two people in your group to place a reservation, and the room can be reserved for up to three hours.
 The group study room can be used without a reservation, but groups with reservations get priority.

-You can use the Reserves tab on the library homepage to search by instructor, course name or course number.
+You can use the Course Reserves tab on the TechLINK to search by instructor, course name or course number.
 If you're in the library, you can also ask at the circulation desk.

 You may have up to 15 items checked out.